 You are ready for that trip.
 You know where you want to go.
 You have been dreaming of it forever.

 But you hit a wall.
 You took your trip to the Travel Agent, and the quote you got back made you fall off your chair.
 Seriously???
-There is no way you will make that trip.
+There is no way you can afford that trip.

-Let's start with the following questions.
-Remember there are no right or wrong answers and they can be a complex (or simple) as you like.
-The more information you can include the better the framework you will have to guide you.
+Remember there are no right or wrong answers and they can be as complex (or simple) as you like.
+The more information you can include, the better the framework you will create and use as a guide.

 Ask These Questions

 Take time to think about each of these questions and answer as honestly as you can.
-This task is simply to get your thoughts clear; otherwise your researching could be a nightmare and a waste of time.
+This task is simply to get your thoughts clear; otherwise, researching can be a waste of time.

 - Where do you want to go?
 How many destinations?

 - What’s your budget?
-(It’s ok if you don’t have one and just want to see the cost at the end)
+(It’s OK if you don’t have one and just find out the final cost)

 - What’s your travel style?
 (Budget, five stars, apartment) Are you luxury all the way, or happy to see your options?